Shani Arshad: Career

 Shani Arshad was born in the home of musician Ustad Arshad Ali.
 He started his career as a keyboard player at an early age 15.
-He joined Eagle Record Company as a remix producer in 1998, where he was asked to make Vital Signs band's remix album, and that album was Shani's introduction to the pop industry.
-He has worked with well-known Pakistani musicians including Junaid Jamshed, Atif Aslam, Abida Parveen, Rahat Fateh Ali Khan, Ali Zafar, Shafqat Amanat Ali Khan, Zeb Bangash, Meesha Shafi, QB, Hadiqa Kiyani, Shehzad Roy, Fakhir, Strings, Haroon, Jimmy Attre, Raheem Shah, Najam Sheraz, Fakhar-e-Alam, Aamir Zaki, Sajjad Ali.
-Two times ARY Films Awards winner for best music and Two times winner for best ost and best jingle at Hum TV Awards and SEPMA.
-Shani also has been nominated thrice for Lux Style Awards and also twice for The Muzik Awards.
-He also appeared in #CokeStudio9 and #CokeStudio10 as a singer and a music producer.
+He joined Eagle Record Company as a remix producer in 1998, where he was asked to make Vital Signs band's remix album, which became Shani's introduction to the pop industry.
+He has worked with well-known Pakistani musicians including Junaid Jamshed, Atif Aslam, Abida Parveen, Rahat Fateh Ali Khan, Ali Zafar, Shafqat Amanat Ali Khan, Zeb Bangash, Meesha Shafi, QB, Hadiqa Kiyani, Shehzad Roy, Fakhir, Strings, Haroon, Jimmy Attre, Raheem Shah, Najam Sheraz, Fakhar-e-Alam, Aamir Zaki, and Sajjad Ali.
+Two times ARY Films Awards winner for best music and two times winner for best OST and best jingle at Hum TV Awards and SEPMA.
+Shani also has been nominated thrice for Lux Style Awards and twice for The Muzik Awards.
+He also appeared in #CokeStudio9 and #CokeStudio10 as a singer and music producer.